Skillmine Auth - Documentation

 Since Spring Boot and Spring Security have built-in support for both OAuth2 resource server and JWT validation, you DO NOT need to add additional libraries from Auth to integrate.

-See Spring Security OAuth 2.0 Resource Server and Spring Security Architecture for more details.
+See and for more details.

 Before moving on, you will need to get an issuer and a JWKS URI to verify the issuer and the signature of the Bearer Token (access_token).